Maryland Bounty Hunter Guide: Requirements and Steps

 Bounty Hunter Salary and Outlook in Maryland

-Salary data is not provided for surety recovery agents from the Bureau of Labor Statistics.
+Salary data is not provided for bounty hunters by the Bureau of Labor Statistics (BLS).
 Because bounty hunting and private investigation (PI) jobs are similar, we use salary data from that profession as a proxy.
-In 2015, the Baltimore metropolitan area had the fifth highest level of employment for private detectives and private investigators in the nation.2 The Washington-Arlington-Alexandria metropolitan division was in the top-paying category for PIs in the US (#9).2 In Maryland, 650 PIs were employed in 2015 and they earned an average annual salary of $52,540.3 Projections Central predicts that jobs for private investigators in Maryland will increase by 6.4% between now and 2022, amounting to 60 job openings per year.
+In 2021, the Washington-Arlington-Alexandria metro corridor that crosses Maryland had the fourth-highest level of employment for private detectives and private investigators in the nation.2 In Maryland, an estimated 850 PIs were employed in 2021, and they earned an average annual salary of $56,250.3 Estimates are that jobs for private investigators in Maryland will increase by 19.7% through 2030, with an average of 90 job openings per year including replacements.

 Joining professional bail bond and investigative associations can help you network with bail bondsmen, access continuing education, and stay up-to-date on legislative changes.